kaifcs/CiViQ/docs/architecture/FRONTEND_ARCHITECTURE.md

 ## Build

 Vite with `@vitejs/plugin-react`.
-The configuration is minimal: chunking is left to Vite's defaults, which already separate the Leaflet-dependent map routes because those are the only lazy imports.
+The configuration is minimal: chunking is left to Vite's defaults, which emit the Leaflet-dependent code as its own chunk because every module that imports `gis/` is behind a lazy route.

 Tailwind runs through PostCSS with autoprefixer.
 The theme is unextended — colours are literal hex values at each call site, centralised for shared cases in